skeetio/learngraphql-lessons/1-basics/4-invoking-mutations.md

 So, this is what has happened.
 We invoked a mutation called `createAuthor` with some arguments.
 Then the mutation just returned the mutated document.
 In this case it returned the newly added author's` _id` and `name` fields.

-Unlike in queries, we need to mention this is a mutation by starting the query with `mutation` keyword.
+Unlike for a query, we need to mention this is a mutation by starting the query with `mutation` keyword.
 See:

 ~~~
 mutation {